vernisaz/simcolor/README.md

 When you implement CLI app in Rust and want to see a colorized output, the crate will help.

-You will find two absolutely beautiful crates for the task [Colored](https://github.com/colored-rs/colored) and [OWO-Colors](https://github.com/owo-colors/owo-colors).
-So, this crate was inspired by the giants.
+Although there are several crates for the task, they look too complex for me.

-As usually the **Simple Color** is a very minimalistic Rust crate.
+**Simple Color** is a very minimalistic Rust crate doing the job well.

 ### Colors: